 Consisting of precisely fashioned pieces of foam that fit in the neck, mouthpiece and bell of the saxophone, it dampens the sound of the instrument.

-However, by solving one problem, the MMD Sax Mute can create another:
+However, by solving one problem, the MMD Saxophone mute can create another:

 By putting something down the end of the horn you may render the low notes unplayable and create a considerably more restricted playing experience.

 With regular use this could lead to overcompensating with your embouchure, creating bad playing habits and effecting tuning.